home-assistant-tutorials/01.development-environment/README.md

 **IMPORTANT HINT:**

 The directory `www` did belong to `root:root` when I tried this again.
-But Home Assistant is running as `vscode:vscode` and could not wirte to it.
-Aditionally I could not change it from within the shell of *vscode*.
+But Home Assistant is running as `vscode:vscode` and could not write to it.
+Additionally I could not change it from within the shell of *vscode*.
 I could solve this by manually creating the `www/` directory before mounting.
 I guess there is a smarter solution than manually fixing this in advance.